app-generator/react-datta-able-render/README.md

 ---

-👉 Learn how to [deploy this product LIVE on Render](https://youtu.be/3yWGhJiOWRc) using the [Python Deployer](https://github.com/app-generator/deploy-automation-render)
+👉 Learn how to [deploy this product LIVE on Render](https://youtu.be/3yWGhJiOWRc) using the [Python Deployer](https://github.com/app-generator/deploy-automation-render) (free tool)

 ---